-For Python ASN1C can create a batch file (Windows) or shell script (non-Windows) that will generate the Python code as set up by the GUI settings.
+For Python, ASN1C can create a batch file (Windows) or shell script (non-Windows) that generates the Python code as set up by the GUI settings.

-For Go, the following is displayed:
+For Go, the tab is as follows:

-ASN1C Settings ? ×

-O utput Eunction Generation Constraints and Debugging Code Modifications Build Options
+Build Options

--Build (Options

-eate a makefile to genera ate Go code
+Create a makefile to generate Go code

-eate a JSON file with ran dom test data
+Create a JSON file with random test data

-on't create a main.go file
+Don't create a main.go file

-ОК Cano el

 The Go code generator can create a makefile to generate and build Go code.
 The generator can also create a JSON file with random test data.
-Telling the generator not to create a main.go file (for instance, if there already is one that has been modified) is also an option.
+Additionally, an option for the generator not to create a main.go file (for instance, if there already is one that has been modified) is available.